 Where to Find Vegetarian and Vegan Menus on the Las Vegas Strip

-Find dedicated vegetarian and vegan dishes at these 31 restaurants
+Find dedicated vegetarian and vegan dishes on the Las Vegas Strip at these 20 restaurants

 Sinatra at Encore offers Italian food fit for the man the restaurant is named after.
-A vegan menu includes salad with mint and watermelon, agnolotti with mushroom, and a twist on chicken parmigiana made with Gardein chick’n.
+The vegan menu includes salad with mint and watermelon, agnolotti with almond ricotta and mushroom, and a twist on chicken parmigiana made with Gardein chick’n.

-Set against the backdrop of a 27-foot white dragon comprised of 90,000 individual crystals, Wazuzu at Wynn offers vegan sushi including an eel-less unagi roll made with roasted mushrooms and vegan eel sauce.
-Also on the vegan/vegetarian menu are edamame dumplings, vegan black pepper steak, and drunken noodles
+Set against the backdrop of a 27-foot white dragon composed of 90,000 individual crystals, Wazuzu at Wynn offers vegan sushi including an eel-less unagi roll made with roasted mushrooms and vegan eel sauce.
+Also on the vegan/vegetarian menu are edamame dumplings, vegan black pepper steak, and drunken noodles.

 Also featured in:

 Allegro at the Wynn is chef Enzo Febbraro’s celebration of Naples.
-The vegan menu includes Gardein chick’n parmigiano; organic penne with basil, zucchini, and asparagus; and baked vegan bolognese with almond ricotta cheese, and Impossible meatballs.
+The rotating vegan menu includes organic penne with basil, zucchini, and asparagus; pasta alla vodka with creamy vodka sauce and pine nut ricotta; and baked vegan bolognese with almond ricotta cheese, and Impossible meatballs.

 La Cave Wine & Food Hideaway

 Somehow, the immensely popular La Cave still feels like a hidden gem.
 Diners love the restaurant’s extensive wine list and charcuterie boards at Wynn Las Vegas.
-La Cave also has the distinction of offering both vegan and vegetarian menus, which include dishes such as white bean and artichoke crab cakes, tofu meatballs, beet and burrata salad, and eggplant parmesan flatbread.
+La Cave also has the distinction of offering both vegan and vegetarian menus, which include dishes such as heart of palm crab cakes, Impossible tacos, beet and burrata salad, and eggplant parmesan flatbread.
 A weekend brunch menu also features a lengthy vegetarian menu with butler-passed trays of truffle mushroom grits, baked potato tater tots, cream cheese pancakes with ube jam, and more.

 Also featured in: